Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Conclusion

-The Cyoda design effectively aligns with the requirements for downloading, analyzing, and reporting on London Houses Data.
-By utilizing an event-driven model, the application efficiently manages state transitions among entities, from data collection to report delivery.
-The outlined entities, workflows, and events comprehensively address the application’s needs, ensuring a smooth and automated process.
+The Cyoda design effectively aligns with the requirements for orchestrating the download, analysis, and reporting of London Houses Data through a JOB entity.
+By utilizing an event-driven model, the application efficiently manages state transitions among entities, ensuring a smooth and automated process from data collection to report delivery.

 This PRD serves as a foundation for implementation, guiding the technical team through the specifics of the Cyoda architecture while providing clarity for users new to the framework.